Sometimes, a wine speaks to me. A wine like Fathers + Daughters Cellars.

 It’s expertly choreographed from grapes to the bottle by Phillip Baxter.

-The flavors of bright grapefruit married with gentle hints of white peach and citrus blossom.
+The bright grapefruit flavors married with gentle hints of white peach and citrus blossom.

-Fresh soft florals that add delicate perfume and grace, while nuances of marmalade add depth and complexity.
+Fresh soft florals add delicate perfume and grace, while nuances of marmalade add depth and complexity.

 Tonight, I’m flooded with memories of my dad.